 For those students entering with a master's degree, the graduate director will review the student's transcript, evaluate course transfers (if any), and devise a course plan.
 This student's doctoral advisory comittee also will handle the student's admission to candidacy and the requirement of submitting a journal article for review.
 The student with the master's degree will not be required to make oral defenses of his/her thesis work from another institution.

 4. Comprehensive Exams

-All doctoral students who enter the program in Fall 2010 or later must take a comprehensive examination no later than the end of the third summer after being admitted to the Ph.D. program.
+All doctoral students who enter the program in Fall 2010 or later must take a comprehensive examination no later than the third week of the fourth fall after being admitted to the Ph.D. program.

 The comprehensive examination should be taken in a specialty area chosen by the student.
 The specialty area must be a combination of health and one substantive area reflecting the specialties of the faculty (e.g., aging and health, health behaviors, community health, health and demography, health and family, health inequality, health policy, etc.).
 The advisory committee will consist of three faculty members selected by the Graduate Committee.
 Prior to taking the examination, the student should meet with the advisory committee to develop a reading list based on the specialty area.
 Comprehensive exams will be offered in the 3rd week of fall and spring semesters.
 Please see the department handbook for more information.